zain-altaf/lawlm/README.md

 - Allow users to use different embedding models and llms from Legal BERT which is currently being used
 - Add test suite for pipeline components
 - Implement linting and type checking configuration
-- Enable batch processing when multiple dockets are requested
+- Enable batch processing when large amounts (>20) dockets are requested

 ## 🤝 Contributing